coderefinery/workshop-intro/daily_intro.md

 ## What is coming on day 2

-For day 2, we'll move to local work.
+For day 2, we'll move to local work (**command line**, **VS Code**).
 To follow along for day 2, you need a local VS Code installation or command line terminal set up.
 See the [install instructions](https://coderefinery.github.io/installation/).
 However, many parts can also be done through the GitHub web interface still.

+* **Clone** a repository from Github to your computer
+* Do many of the same things as yesterday, but on your computer
+* Inspect history on your computer (in even more detail)
+* Prepare your new project for Git + share
+* Practical advice and discussion: what to actually do.

 ---